siddahant/Human-Activity-Recognition-CNN/README.md

 INSTRUCTIONS TO USE THE CODE:

-1) Download all the files in the git repository and unzip the "WISDM_ar_v1.1_raw" folder into a file by the same name.
+1) Download all the files in the git repository the "WISDM_ar_v1.1_raw" folder into a file by the same name.

 2) The prefered platform for executing this code is Google Collab.